Louiszhang2005-1/RoboHacks-2025/README.md

 • Designed and optimized a microcontroller-based system with servo motors and rechargeable batteries, ensuring energy efficiency, sustainability, and reliable performance under competition constraints.
+• Designed and built a line-following seed-planting robot using Arduino, capable of planting 2 seeds in designated zones while skipping areas based on color detection.